This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You may get out of bed and walk around the same day of surgery.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.

 - Pain medicine will help decrease your pain.
 Do not wait until the pain is severe before you ask for more medicine.
 You may get pain medicine through an IV or an epidural line attached to a patient-controlled analgesia (PCA) pump.
-Caregivers set the pump to let you give yourself small amounts of pain medicine when you push a button.
+Healthcare providers set the pump to let you give yourself small amounts of pain medicine when you push a button.
 Your pump may also give you a constant amount of medicine, in addition to the medicine that you give yourself.
-Let caregivers know if your pain is not relieved even after you take pain medicine.
+Let healthcare providers know if your pain is not relieved even after you take pain medicine.

 - Aspirin may be given to help thin the blood to keep blood clots from forming.
 This medicine makes it more likely for you to bleed or bruise.